Autumn Term 2019

 Reading is so important on so many levels and can be easily supported at home.
 We suggest reading with your child at least 3 times a week.
 Maintaining regular reading opportunities will ensure your child is exposed to vocabulary and texts that will enable them to unlock an understanding into the wider world.
 More importantly, reading is a great way to relax and take a much needed breather from the busy life styles we all lead.

 As part of our Maths work, again I will reiterate the importance of daily practice at home of times tables; I have been really pleased with the positive feedback from children and parents about the Times Tables Rock stars.
 Their log in details remain the same.

 Homework will be handed out on a Friday to be returned on a Thursday.
-PE will be on a Monday and a Friday, however, it's always useful to have their PE Kit in school all week.
+PE will be on a Thursday however, it's always useful to have their PE Kit in school all week.

 We welcome anyone who would like to share an expertise with the children or hear them read, help with maths or get messy with the clay, just come and see us.

 Many Thanks and as always if you have any questions please do not hesitate to ask.

 Miss Miners (Class Teacher) and Mrs Skinner (Teaching Assistant)